-Snow Hill is an almost completely snowcapped Antarctic island, located off the Antarctic Peninsula's eastern coast (Graham Land).
+Snow Hill Island is an almost completely snowcapped, located off Antarctic Peninsula's eastern coast (Graham Land, mainland Antarctica).
 It is separated from James Ross Island (to the northeast) by Admiralty Sound.
-The isle is among the several islands that are closer to mainland South America than any other part of the Antarctica.
+Snow Hill is among the several islands that are closer to mainland South America than any other part of Antarctica.

-- Part of the island's southwestern extremity (comprising 2,6 km2 / 1 ml2 of sea ice adjacent to coast) has been identified as an IBA (Important Bird Area).
+Part of the island's southwestern extremity (comprising 3 km2 / 1 mi2 of sea ice adjacent to coast) has been identified as IBA (Important Bird Area).
 The site supports a breeding colony of around 4,000 pairs of emperor penguins.
-This is one of only two such colonies on land in the region of Antarctic Peninsula - the other being at Dion Islands.
+This is one of only two such land colonies in the region of Antarctic Peninsula - the other being at Dion Islands.